-James joins Hawkins following four years at Berry Gardens, the UK’s leading berry and stone fruit production and marketing group, where he was the Applied Plant Pathologist for the grower cooperative.
-He used his expertise to diagnose crop problems and fruit rots and advise growers on disease management strategies.
+James joined Hawkins after four years at Berry Gardens, the UK’s leading berry and stone fruit production and marketing group, where he was the Applied Plant Pathologist for the grower cooperative.
+He set up the plant disease diagnostic laboratory, used his expertise to diagnose crop problems and fruit rots and advise growers on disease management strategies.

 He is a Senior Associate based in our Reigate Office and has investigated cases of fallen trees, pesticide damage, crop germination failure, crop storage problems, mould contamination, wildfires and plant disease outbreaks in domestic and commercial settings.